viennguyenbkdn/Cosmos_Stride/STRIDE-TESTNET-2/Guide for IBC Relayer.md

     + If you intend to setup your own node, follow below guideline from kjnode
         - [Juno node setup guide](https://github.com/kj89/testnet_manuals/tree/main/juno)
         - [GAIA node setup guide](https://github.com/kj89/testnet_manuals/tree/main/stride/GAIA/README.md)
-    + Otherwise, you can use some RPC public endpoint of GAIA or Juno fullnode
+    + Otherwise, you can use some RPC public endpoints of GAIA or Juno fullnode

 2. Your Stride fully synced fullnode